 Distrust of government is driving resistance to proof of vaccination.
 This is on both sides of the aisle.
 Is the government simply being cautious, or laying down a foundation to wrest further control away from its constituents?
 These are broad and volatile questions that belong elsewhere, but serve as a backdrop for our question, Will RVers allow RV parks to mandate a proof of vaccination in order to camp there?

 Will RVers submit proof of vaccination or not?

 At the end of the day, RVers need a place to set up camp.
 Whether that’s boondocking somewhere or staying in luxury RV resorts, RVing allows us to get away from it all.
 If the only way to get away and use that expensive RV is to show a proof of vaccination, will RVers say yes?
 Most probably will, but certainly some will not.

-Some RV park owners will be lauded for requiring proof, while others will be chastised or blackballed.
-Some will get both, as differing sides of opinion weigh in as they submit campground reviews.
+Some RV park owners are lauded for requiring proof.
+Others chastised.
+Some get both, as differing sides of opinion weigh in at campground reviews.

 RVing and the RV community is in its own particular niche travel bubble.
 While still considered travel, per se, its unique form of isolation made it the go-to travel method for 2020 during the pandemic and shows no signs of slowing down.

 All the same, when we think of travel we tend to think of terms like airlines, cruise ships, taxis, and hotels.
 Within that genre, CNN predicts that If you want to travel next year, you may need a vaccine passport.
 Will those travel mandates include RVing and RV travel?

 We might anticipate seeing individual campgrounds making those decisions independently, but with so many conglomerates and chain acquisitions in the last couple of years, you can expect that corporate decisions will have to be made and pushed to their campgrounds across the board.